Easy guide on how to successfully write a literature review

 What is Literature Review?

-In order to successfully start writing one, first of all, we need to figure out what is a literature review and ways to compose it.
-In short, a literature review is a comprehensive research on literature sources in the particular field of knowledge; it discloses the current situation in the particular area of study through in-depth analysis of various publications in the given topic.
+To successfully start writing one, first of all, we need to figure out what is a literature review and ways to compose it.
+In short, a literature review is a comprehensive research on literature sources in the particular field of knowledge; it discloses the current situation in the particular area of study through in-depth analysis of various publications on the given topic.
 Literature reviews serve as a foundation for any type of scientific research.
-It can be included in both graduate and post-graduate scholarly papers, such as thesis, an article, and a research proposal, as well as to stand on its own as a separate assignment.
+It can be included in both graduate and post-graduate scholarly papers, such as a thesis, an article, a research proposal, and to stand on its own as a separate assignment.

-Tips and Tricks: In a quest on how to do a literature review, keep in mind that finding the examples could be extremely useful.
+Tips and Tricks: In a quest on how to do a literature review, keep in mind that finding examples could be advantageous.
 Depending on your academic field, there could be some specific details to writing a paper, so it is always nice to read any related bodies of work.

 The Main Purpose for Students

 The general aim of the literature review is to assure an analytical foundation for further research or to show student’s familiarity with a given topic.
-However, it should go beyond the descriptive stage and provide critical analysis, outlines and clarification of data.
-You should also describe relations between stated literature sources while specifying their particular relation to your sphere of study.
+However, it should go beyond the descriptive stage and provide critical analysis, outlines, and data clarification.
+It would help if you also described relations between stated literature sources while specifying their particular relation to your sphere of study.

-- it can help demonstrate an insight in your study area, the way you navigate and analyze data related to the given topic it identifies methods, tools, and research that could be useful in further studies;
+- It can help demonstrate insight into your study area, the way you navigate and analyze data related to the given topic.
+It identifies methods, tools, and research that could be useful in further studies;

 Structure of Writing Literature Review

-Just like any other essays, a literature review has a definitive structure which should include an introduction, mail body, and conclusion.
+How to write an essay?
+Like any other essay, a literature review has a definitive structure that should include an introduction, main body, and conclusion.

-- Introduction serves as a gate into your research topic, it should define the main theme and introduce appropriate sources; it should explain a structure of your review, state your reasons, and articulate what is included in your research and what is not.
+- The introduction serves as a gate into your research topic.
+It should define the main theme and introduce appropriate sources; it should explain the structure of your review, state your reasons, and articulate what is included in your research and what is not.

-- Main body (sometimes also middle body) primarily consists of the literature being organized according to the topics; here you should also indicate the relationships between the wider area of studies and your particular issue, as well as to narrow the focus from the general picture to your area of interest.
+- The main body (sometimes also middle body) primarily consists of the literature being organized according to the topics; here, you should also indicate the relationships between the wider area of studies and your particular issue, as well as to narrow the focus from the general picture to your area of interest.

-- Conclusion is a final stage of your paper, it should provide a synopsis of main aspects in the reviewed literature, connect your project to the existing studies, point out any gaps and discrepancies in current research.
+- The conclusion is the final stage of your paper.
+It should provide a synopsis of the main aspects in the reviewed literature, connect your project to the existing studies, point out any gaps and discrepancies in current research.

-Tips and Tricks: For the better grasp of what your essay should be like, you can search for templates and samples online.
-It is also quite useful, especially if have troubles in the early composing stages of your research, to build a simplistic “skeleton” of your future paper by writing a plan which highlights main points.
+Tips and Tricks: To better grasp what your essay should be like, you can search for templates and samples online.
+It is also quite useful, especially if you have troubles in the early composing stages of your research, to build a simplistic “skeleton” of your future paper by writing a plan which highlights main points.
 Later on, it would be much easier to write a body of text by following these easy guidelines.

-With so many information and sources, it is easy to get lost and feel warned out.
+With so much information and sources, it is easy to get lost and feel warned out.
 To start your writing, just comply with this straightforward algorithm.

-- Develop research plan in order for you to understand aims and goals of your assignment.
+- Develop a research plan for you to understand the aims and goals of your assignment.
 Choosing some key aspects such as phrases and words to search for may also help.
 Don’t forget to include synonymic terms to improve your search results.

 - Define your search sources.
 Think about primary places you can search for the information.
-It could be online platforms, scientific journals, local libraries and various databases.
-Almost all articles are being published online nowadays, so the Internet is still a main search field.
-You can also ask your teacher for advice, or any specialist in your field.
+It could be online platforms, scientific journals, local libraries, and various databases.
+Almost all articles are being published online nowadays, so the Internet is still the main search field.
+You can also ask your teacher for advice or any specialist in your field.

 - Don’t be afraid to try even what might seem like a strange place for research, such as Youtube, for instance.
 Many universities publish their video lectures there.
 Stay creative and search newspapers, discussion boards, conference papers.